Mark Russell: Retirement

 In 2010, Russell announced his retirement from public performances and made his last public performance in July 2010 in Chautauqua, New York.
-He continues to write political humor for various venues and also publishes jokes on his own website.
+He continued to write political humor for various venues and also published jokes on his own website.

 By 2013, Russell began to tour and perform publicly again.
 His final performance was October 30, 2016, at the Carolina Theatre in Greensboro, North Carolina.

 In popular media

 Russell was portrayed by Mark McKinney in a 1996 episode of Saturday Night Live.

-Russell was parodied in an episode of The Simpsons (season three's "Mr. Lisa Goes to Washington") in which a character modeled on him sings songs including "The Deficit Rag" and "The Trading Gap Shuffle".
-Russell's music was also referenced in an episode of 30 Rock (season one's "The Source Awards").

 In the NewsRadio episode "The Public Domain" (1997), Phil Hartman's character Bill McNeal is inspired by Russell to start a career as a singing political comedian.

-For his PBS special's earlier years, an electronic version of "Yankee Doodle" was used in the opening sequence, which featured animated versions of an eagle, an elephant, and a donkey with Russell, dressed as Uncle Sam, being dragged by its tail marching across the screen.
-In later years, the opening sequence was a montage of a few of Russell's monologues accompanied by a Dixieland arrangement of Stars and Stripes Forever.
+In the earlier years of his run of PBS specials, an electronic version of "Yankee Doodle" was used in the opening sequence, which featured animated versions of an eagle, an elephant, and a donkey with Russell, dressed as Uncle Sam, being dragged by its tail marching across the screen.
+In later years, the opening sequence was a montage of a few of Russell's monologues accompanied by a Dixieland jazz arrangement of "The Stars and Stripes Forever".
 A similar arrangement of the song "Happy Days Are Here Again" was used for his entrance and as the closing theme.

-Russell was referenced by Stan Smith's college government professor in the episode "Stan Moves to Chicago" from American Dad! (season 18).
+Russell was referenced by Stan Smith's college government professor in the American Dad! episode "Stan Moves to Chicago".
 The professor said they despise comedy, except for Russell's piano routines.

+Russell's musical act was parodied in The Simpsons episode "Mr. Lisa Goes to Washington".

+Death

+Russell died of complications from prostate cancer on March 30, 2023, at his home in Washington, D.C., at the age of 90.

 Awards

+On June 18, 1992 Mark Russell was the 4th recipient of The Lucy Award.

 In 2004 Russell was the recipient of the Buffalo Broadcasters Hall of Fame Buffalo Bob Award, which is awarded annually to a Buffalo native who has achieved success in broadcasting outside of the Niagara Frontier area.